What is Sustainable Fashion?

 Here at Connecticut Country Clothing, we incorporate four of the above segments of sustainable fashion.

-- We design high quality, timeless, modern classic women's blazers which are durable, transitional and seasonless - they do not go out of style, so can be worn for years.
+- We design high quality, timeless women's blazers which are durable, transitional and seasonless - they stay in style so can be worn for years.
 Sustainable fashion also means choosing clothing which has a long use life.

 - We are green and clean – we use sustainable and/or organic fabrics and buttons from vendors who care about and minimize their impact on the environment.
 Our goal for the end cycle of our blazers is to be as close to 100% biodegradable as possible so they don’t last 1,000 years in a landfill.